 Did you know that drinking enough water is essential for building lean muscle & preventing fatigue?
-Find out whether you’re getting enough water and some sure-fire ways to make sure you stay adequately hydrated!
+Find out whether you’re getting enough water and some sure-fire ways to ensure you stay adequately hydrated!

 How much water have you had today?
 Research shows you probably haven’t had enough.
 Did you know that over half of all Aussies suffer from some degree of dehydration?!
-And the worrying part is most don’t even know it.
+And the worrying part is, most of us don’t even know it.

 Adequate hydration is essential for our health & well-being.
 Water is necccessary for optimal brain function; it improves concentration, decision making and prevents mental fatigue.
-So if you find yourself getting a tired throughout the day or are constantly getting headaches, you could very well just be dehydrated!
+So if you find yourself getting tired throughout the day or are constantly getting headaches, you could be dehydrated!

 How Much Water Do I Need To Drink?

 This differs for every indvidiual but a general water target is 2 litres/day.
-If you are training regularly or are an elite athlete, you will likely need more.
+If you are training regularly or are an elite athlete, you will require more.

 How Do I Ensure I Meet My Water Target?

 To stay hydrated, you need to drink regularly throughout the day inlcuding the days that you train and the days that you have off training.
 Start drinkinng water as soon as you wake up in the morning and continually drink water throughout the day, including with meals and snacks.